Ahbab-Travel-And-Tours/Ahbab-Travel-And-Tours.github.io/content/speakers/Ibrar.md

 key: "/speakers/ibrar/"
 ---

-Ibrar Qurashi has ben dealing with our IT sector.
+Ibrar Qurashi has been dealing with our IT sector.